Is this as good as it gets?

 You might be navigating your studies or career, keeping up with friends, and doing all the 'right' things, but there's a quiet, nagging sense that something is off.
 A disconnection from others, from your own purpose, and maybe even from yourself.

-Rates of loneliness have doubled since the 1980s.
-The number of people with no close confidants has never been higher.
-And young adults are the loneliest of all.
+Young adults are now the loneliest age group in Britain.
+Over the past decade, the share of under-35s with just one close friend, or none, has tripled, from 7% to 22%.
 Psychologist Dr. Todd Hall calls it a connection crisis, and Robert Putnam's landmark research suggests the social structures that teach us how to connect have been quietly weakening for fifty years.
 Oxford doesn't cause this.
 But it amplifies it.

 Grow for Good is a mentoring initiative for young adults in Oxford.
 Through one-to-one mentoring and authentic community, we offer a confidential space to understand the patterns shaping your life, build more honest relationships, and find a deeper sense of purpose.